7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 The transformation strategy included:

-- Local SEO optimization: Ranking for "candle store near me" searches
+- Local SEO optimization: Ranking for discovery-focused searches such as “candle store near me”

-- Social media growth: Instagram engagement driving discovery
+- Social media growth: Instagram engagement driving awareness and product discovery

-- Wholesale partnerships: Secured deals with boutique retailers
+- Wholesale partnerships: Building relationships with boutique retailers

 Building Community Online